akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 ### Overfitting

 As you may have noticed, the final weight vector performed much better on the training data (that was used to create it) than the test data.
 This phenomenon is known as overfiting; it occurs when we find a weight vector which represents the training data very well, but does not generalize beyond it.
-Two common solutions are:

-* Reguralizers: Adding constraints on the complexity of the model.
-* Cross-validation: Using all the data for training and testing by slicing it up in different ways.
+Two common solutions are reguralization and cross-validation (I may expand the code to involve these in later posts).

 ### Linear separability